Amed Rosario Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.7 K/9, the first-best in the league.
+- The Braves pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.68 team ERA ranks fourth across all MLB pitching staffs.
+- The Braves have a 3.66 team ERA that ranks fourth across all MLB pitching staffs.

-- Braves pitchers combine to give up the 10th-fewest home runs in baseball (89 total, 1.1 per game).
+- Braves pitchers combine to allow the ninth-fewest home runs in baseball (89 total, 1.1 per game).

-- Elder (6-1) gets the starting nod for the Braves in his 17th start of the season.
-He's put together a 2.44 ERA in 96 2/3 innings pitched, with 79 strikeouts.
+- The Braves will send Allard (0-0) to make his second start of the season.

-- In his most recent time out on Tuesday, the right-hander went six innings against the Minnesota Twins, allowing two earned runs while surrendering four hits.
+- His most recent time out came on Wednesday against the Minnesota Twins, when the left-hander went 4 2/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.